-(k) Loss per share
+(j) Loss per share

 Basic loss per share is calculated by dividing the net loss available to common shareholders by the weighted average number of common shares outstanding during the period.
 The diluted loss per share is calculated based on the weighted average number of common shares outstanding during the period, plus the effects of the dilutive common share equivalents.
-This method requires that the dilutive effect of outstanding options and warrants issued be calculated using the treasury stock method.
-This method assumes that all common share equivalents have been exercised at the beginning of the period (or at the time of issuance, if later), and that the funds obtained thereby were used to purchase common shares of the Company at the average trading price of common shares during the period.
+This method required that the dilutive effect of outstanding options and warrants issued be calculated using the treasury stock method.
+This method assumes that all common share equivalents have been exercised at the beginning of the period (or at the tie of issuance, if later), and that the funds obtained thereby were used to purchase common shares of the Company at the average trading price of common shares during the period.
+Shares held in escrow, other than where their release is subject to the passage of time, are not included in the calculation of the weighted average number of common shares outstanding.

-(l) Flow-through shares
+(k) Flow-through shares

 The Company will, from time to time, issue flow-through shares to finance exploration programs undertaken in Canada.
 Pursuant to the terms of the flow-through share agreements, these shares transfer the tax deductibility of the qualifying resource expenditures to investors.
-On issuance, the Company allocates the flow-through share using the residual method into i) share capital, ii) warrants and iii) flow-through share premium, equal to the estimated premium, if any, investors paid for the flow-through feature, which is recognized as a liability.
+On issuance, the Company allocates the flow-through share using the residual method into i) share capital, ii) warrants, and iii) flow-through share premium, equal to the estimated premium, if any, investors paid for the flow-through feature, which is recognized as a liability.
 Upon expenditures being incurred, the Company derecognizes the liability and recognizes a deferred tax liability for the amount of the tax reduction renounced to the shareholders.
 The premium is recognized as other income and the related deferred tax is recognized as a tax provision.
-Proceeds from the issuance of flow-through shares are restricted to be used only for certain Canadian resource property exploration expenditures incurred within a two-year period.
+The required flow-through expenditures as of March 31, 2022 and December 31, 2021 are \$nil.
+The Company may also be subject to a Part XII.6 tax on flow-through proceeds renounced under the Look-back Rule, in accordance with Government of Canada flow-through regulations.
+When applicable, this tax is accrued as a financial expense until paid.